CS5008-khoury-lionelle/MidtermOptionFib/instructions/README.md

   * Print out the series
   * Print out speed and operations for each

-Go back to your [Dynamic Programming Lab] for a similar setup.
+Go back to your [Dynamic Programming Lab] for a similar setup or look at the [sample midterm](sample_midterm/README.md).
 The code has the options to print algorithms individually with output to check to make sure it is working correctly, or to time the algorithms printing them in a comma separated format.

 For your second language, you will want to use techniques that are more common for that language, and are free to use their full library support.